 - Maintain your blood pressure, blood glucose, and blood cholesterol in your target range.

-- Cut back on salt and choose a balanced diet.
+- Cut back on salt and choose a balanced diet for kidneys.

 - Keep yourself physically active.

 - Take medicines the way your provider tells you to.

 - Get tested from time to time to keep an eye on kidney health.

 The KFT blood tests are quite common and have no significant risk factors.
 However, at the time of blood collection, you may feel a little discomfort or pain which will go away eventually.

 Kidney function tests help you ensure that your kidneys are functioning properly.
 Your body’s ability to eliminate waste materials is dependent on your kidneys’ health.
 You may face poor kidney functions due to health conditions like diabetes, high blood pressure, or due to other health-related concerns.

 Book your kidney function test at Metropolis Healthcare which provides a wide range of blood testing and health check-up services.
 Qualified blood collection technicians will collect your blood by visiting your home at your convenience.
 Your blood sample will be processed at their cutting-edge laboratory using the 8-state MET Protocol.
 Your test reports will be sent to you through email.
 To download or share your reports, you may also download the Metropolis TruHealth app.